The PCI Security Standards Council is

 secure and log access to the systems in scope.

-Google Cloud undergoes an annual third-party audit to
+Google Cloud undergoes at least an annual third-party audit

-certify individual products against the PCI DSS.
-This means
+to certify individual products against the PCI DSS.
+This

-that these services provide an infrastructure upon which
+means that these services provide an infrastructure upon

 It is important to note that customers are still

 responsible for ensuring that their applications are PCI DSS

 compliant.
 To learn how to use Google Cloud Platform to